ehrenbrav/nestcamDIY/README.md

 On the Pi, use your fingernail to carefully push both sides of the tiny black plastic connector bar straight out from the Pi.
 It should slide out about 1 millimeter.
 Be gentle, since you do not want to break this piece.

+- The ribbon cable that came attached to your camera might be the wrong size for the Pi.
+The one listed in the Bill of Materials is the correct one.
 - Insert the ribbon cable with the metal contact strips facing the Pi.
+Be careful here - the contact strips need to be touching the contact points on the Pi...otherwise it will not work and this is an easy mistake to make.
 - With the ribbon cable fully inserted, slide the black connector bar back into place.
 - The ribbon cable should then feel securely connected and should not pull out easily.
 - Repeat the same process on the camera side.